smissingham/missingham.net/content/index.md

 ---
 title: Welcome
+tags:
+  - big-data
+  - coding
+  - datascience
+  - patterns
+  - productivity
+  - publishing
+  - software-development
 ---

 G'day, welcome to my *[Digital Garden](https://quartz.jzhao.xyz/philosophy)*, where I keep my notes on thoughts, experiments, and how-to's.

-I love to build & experiment with new technologies, applying my passion for software wherever I can.

-My professional experience revolves primarily around revenue management,  so you'll find my notes to be a mix of revenue related software engineering & data analysis topics.
+I'm a senior software engineer and a pricing & revenue management analyst.

 Got an idea for a subject I should investigate?
 Reach out on [LinkedIn](https://www.linkedin.com/in/sean-missingham/) or [Email Me](mailto:sean@missingham.net)

 Looking for content?
-Take a look in the explorer (side or bottom), or search a keyword in the search box.
+Take a look in the explorer (side or bottom), search a keyword in the search box, or check out my list of current interests below.

 # Topics of Recent Interest: